kataw/kataw/test/__snapshot__/parser/declarations/class/invalid-decorator-name.md

 ✖ Identifier expected.
 A decorator name can only be an identifier - start: 1, end: 2 ✖ Expected a `;` - start: 2, end: 8
 ✖ Identifier expected.
-A decorator name can only be an identifier - start: 16, end: 17 ✖ An member access expression should take an argument. - start: 17, end: 18
+A decorator name can only be an identifier - start: 16, end: 17 ✖ An member access expression should take an argument. - start: 16, end: 18 ✖ Identifier expected - start: 17, end: 18

 ```